-The district rubric indicator was "Red" or "low" for "All Students" in Math and ELA based on the 2019 CAASPP results.
-Our Chronic Absenteeism indicator was "High" (Red) for All Students at 12.6%.
+The district standard was low in both ELA and Math on 2022 CAASPP results.
+Our Chronic Absenteeism indicator was "Very High" for All Students at 25.6%.
 With both of the preceding indicators, Chronic Absenteeism and the Academic Indicators, the school has been identified as needing Comprehensive Support and Improvement (CSI) supports.
 Therefore, the district will work on through the Data Wise process to identify the Problem of Practice in our areas of need.
 Semitropic will invest in professional development for teachers regarding the implementation of curriculum development to deepen the rigor as it pertains to the standards.
 We will also invest in targeted support and intervention programs to meet the instructional needs of our most at-risk students.
 We plan on working with an outside source to learn more about the MTSS framework and to look at best practices, specifically in the area of our Math and ELA curriculum to help strengthen the delivery to our students.
 In addition, we will be implementing Aeries Communication and Attention 2 Attendance (A2A) to monitor absenteeism and communicate student absences to all parents targeting communication to parents of low-income students, English learner, and foster youth.
 Our students/families have an overall lack of resources readily available to them.
 Many, if they have transportation, have to travel 15-20 minutes to a larger town to access a library or proper internet.
 If students want visual performing arts, they would need to travel 35-50 minutes if not more to access.